-- 4. Simply click on the appropriate button to switch to either photo or video modes. - You can use the buttons at the top of the screen to access the Settings and Auto/ Pro menus (for HDR, Photo Timer or Brightness).
+- Simply click on the appropriate button (or arrow) to switch to either photo or video modes. - You can use the buttons on the left of the screen to access the Settings, HDR/ Brightness and Photo Timer.

-Figure 6 - 28
+Figure 6 - 28 Camera Menu

-Camera Menu

-Buttons